Hearing Assessments

 On average, individuals who have already begun to experience hearing loss wait seven years before scheduling a hearing test, increasing the amount of damage and the severity of a condition that would be easier to treat if addressed early on.
 During their seven-year wait, additional negative mental, physical, and psychological health conditions also develop, affecting relationships, productivity, and their quality of life.

-The only way to be completely certain about whether your hearing is deteriorating is to measure it with a comprehensive hearing assessment by one of our Hearing instrument specialists at Provincial Hearing.
+The only way to be completely certain about whether your hearing is deteriorating is to measure it with a comprehensive hearing assessment, or hearing evaluation, by one of our hearing instrument specialists at Provincial Hearing.

 Frequently Asked Questions About Hearing Assessments